dojonorth/fun-basics-dojo/README.md

 * *Associativity:* calling flatMap on consecutive functions is the same as flatMapping over two functions
 > monad.flatMap(f).flatMap(g) == monad.flatMap(value => f(value).flatMap(g))

-**Aside - Cats:**
->Most (all?) higher-kinded types in Scala feature map and flatMap methods and are effectively Monads (and so also Functors), however, they don't implement any common interface that marks them as such - a la the traits we've created.
-The idea of using category-theory-derived methods as a core extension to the Scala language is something that's been done already.
-Initially by [Scalaz](https://github.com/scalaz/scalaz), that I'll not expand on further, and more recently, and accessibly, by [Cats](https://github.com/typelevel/cats).
-Cats is a huge topic unto itself.
-If you want to learn about it, I recommend [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore.io, which is now available for free.
-That said, it's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad, Functor etc. Since they're used in a wider context though, they're built up slightly differently.
-For example, cats Functor only includes map and not pure, which it gets from extending Applicative.
-You can take a look at their heirrarchy [here](https://github.com/typelevel/cats/tree/master/core/src/main/scala/cats).

 #### Exercise
 Open MasterCodeballSpec and un-ignore and make pass the tests.